Matt Peart

-Matthew Peart (/pɛərt/ PAIRT; born June 11, 1997) is a Jamaican-American professional football guard for the Denver Broncos of the National Football League (NFL).
+Matthew Peart (/pɛərt/ PAIRT; born June 11, 1997) is a Jamaican-American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
 He played college football for the UConn Huskies and has previously played in the NFL for the New York Giants.

 Early life

 Peart was born in Kingston, Jamaica and his family immigrated to the United States when he was four years old, settling in The Bronx, New York.
 Peart played basketball and participated in the Oliver Scholars Program, which prepares students from underserved communities for top independent schools.
 Peart earned a scholarship to attend The Governor's Academy in Byfield, Massachusetts.
 Despite never having played the sport before, Peart became an offensive and defensive lineman for the school's football team and helped the Governors to four straight Independent School League championships.
 Rated a two-star recruit, Peart committed to play college football at the University of Connecticut.